FAIR-INNOVATION/FAIR-documentation/source/AIRLab/airlab_user_interface.rst

 As shown below, the AIRLab software mainly includes the following six modules: 1--menu bar, 2--toolbar, 3--project tree, 4--3D robo and functional area, 5--command feedback area, and 6--operation area.
 The 3D robot and functional area mainly displays the robot, tool, workpiece model, and scene elements.
 The command feedback area provides feedback on command execution results.

 .. note::
-    clicking the working directory or terminal toggles between displaying the working directory and command feedback results.
+    Clicking the working directory or terminal toggles between displaying the working directory and command feedback results.

 For an introduction to the menu bar, toolbar, operation area, and project tree, see the following chapters.